richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 The demo provides two ways to trigger voice recording:

-      - UART Mode: Press 't' key on UART terminal
+      - UART Mode: Press 'r' key on UART terminal
       - GPIO Mode: Press hardware button connected to GPIO 31

 To support Wakeword detection feature on FT900, external MCUs can be integrated as slave devices to handle wakeword detection.